 Inkscape is great for smooth, simple graphics (like below) - but it can be challenging to create more complex graphics with Inkscape alone.
 This list of alternatives is sure to point you in the right direction when you're looking for a different tool.

 When I first learned how to draw on my computer, Inkscape was my go-to tool.
 It was a simple introduction to vector graphics, and it could even translate to dealing with raster images.
 As I grew in my graphic designer skills, though, I felt like I needed to move beyond vector illustration.
+Check out my in depth Affinity Designer review here!

 So I started my own search for an alternative to Inkscape, and what I found really intrigued me.
 Affinity Designer tries to be the best of both worlds: Graphic design software AND vector graphics editing, too!